nightslide7/Gameboy/README.md

 ==========
 Structure
 ==========
+The main piece of documentation for our system is the final project writeup, which is (shockingly and amazingly) Gameboy_Final_Report.pdf.

 There are two top-level ISE projects.
 GAMEBOY_TOP works with the actual cartridge, and GAMEBOY_TOP_SIMPLE works with a "flashcart" which is a ROM with the bootstrap code appended to the front of it.